rnkn/pw/README.md

 pw
 ==

-pw is a fork/rewrite of Roman Zolotarev's POSIX shell [pass utility][1].
+pw is a rewrite of Roman Zolotarev's POSIX shell password manager [pass][1].

 I've used a new name to avoid confusion with the more well-known [pass][2], it's 50% quicker to type, and also because it's my initials.